-The final sample comprises 7,688 firm-year observations (and 130,475 peeryear observations) on 1,440 unique focal firms.
-Our final sample pay observations are distributed almost uniformly across the sample years, 2006-2018.
-The average (median) peer group for our sample firms comprises about 23 (19) firms.
-However, given missing peer compensation data, the mean (median) number of peers with available compensation data per focal firm decreases to 18 (16).
+peer compensation data, the mean (median) number of peers with available compensation data per focal firm decreases to 18 (16).
 These mean and median number of peers are slightly higher than those reported in prior studies (e.g., Faulkender & Yang, 2012; Albuquerque et al., 2013).

 We also employ stock return data, collected from the Center for Research in Security Prices (CRSP) database.
-Data on other variables (sales, ROA, market-to-book ratio, and financial leverage) with a potential explanatory power of CEO pay, are extracted from the Standard & Poor's Compustat database.
-Data on the CEO's name, age, and tenure in the firm are from the Execucomp database.
+Data on other variables (sales, ROA, market-to-book ratio, and financial leverage) that potentially explain CEO pay, are extracted from the Standard & Poor's Compustat database.
+Data on the CEO's name, age, percentage ownership and tenure in the firm are from the Execucomp database.
+The Execucomp database is also the source of the CEO duality variable, marking cases where the CEO serves also as Chairman of the board.